tonyhathuc/project-week-9-final-project/README.md

 ## Objective

 1. Analyze what impacts Weekly Sales.
-2. Analyze and predict Weekly Sales using a machine learning model, in this case I chose Simple Linear Regression and Multiple linear Regression.
+2. Analyze and predict Weekly Sales using Simple Linear Regression and Multiple linear Regression.

 ## Dataset

-The data is from Kaggle and was provided by Walmart.
-It containts historical sales data for 45 Walmart stores located in different regions.
+The data is from [kaggle](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/data) provided by Walmart and contains historical sales data for 45 Walmart stores located in different regions.
 Each store contains a number of departments.

 ### Table descriptions